 That doesn’t mean we abandon our responsibility over our kids’ physical wellness.
 But we recognize that physical wellness is not an end in itself.
 It’s a means to a greater end: pointing our kids to Christ.
 Our ultimate goal is not to extend their earthly lives as long as possible, but to prepare them for the life to come.
 This perspective frees us from fear.

 Jesus knew we moms would struggle.
 He knew we would be tempted to let physical cares cause fear.
 That’s why He lovingly reminds us to “seek first the kingdom of God and His righteousness, and all these things will be added to you.”
 (Matthew 6:33)

-This article originally appeared at The Gospel Centered Mom.
+This article originally appeared at The Gospel-Centered Mom, published with permission.